Nami (One Piece): In One Piece

 Nami first appears in the manga chapter "Nami" (ナミ登場, Nami Tōjō), first published in Japan's Weekly Shōnen Jump magazine on September 15, 1997.
-She first appears as a thief who robs treasure from pirates, and partners with Luffy and Zoro after joining forces to obtain a map of the Grand Line from the clown-like pirate Buggy.
+She is introduced as a thief who robs treasure from pirates, and partners with Luffy and Zoro after joining forces to obtain a map of the Grand Line from the clown-like pirate Buggy.
 As the crew defends the seafaring restaurant Baratie from Don Krieg's pirates, Nami learns of a bounty on the fish-man pirate Arlong and departs with the crew's ship and accumulated treasure, intending to buy back her home village Cocoyashi from Arlong's control.

 The crew learns of Nami's past from her adoptive sister Nojiko: Nami and Nojiko were orphaned infants rescued from a war-torn kingdom and adopted by the Marine Bellemere, who raised them as her own.
-As a child, Nami developed a love for cartography and navigation, dreaming of creating a map of the entire world.
-One day, Arlong and his crew invaded Cocoyashi and demanded a monetary tribute from the villagers.
-Bellemere used her entire remaining fortune to spare Nami and Nojiko, and was killed by Arlong to set an example for the villagers.
-Arlong then kidnapped Nami upon discovering her talent for cartography and forced her to chart maps for him, while promising that the village would be freed for a price.
+As a child, Nami developed a love for cartography and navigation, dreaming of mapping the entire world.
+One day, Arlong and his crew invaded Cocoyashi, and Bellemere sacrificed herself to spare Nami and Nojiko.
+Arlong kidnapped Nami upon discovering her talent for cartography and forced her to chart maps for him, while promising that the village would be freed for 100,000,000 berries.
 Nami was driven for the following eight years to rob from pirates in order to buy back her village.
-When Nami's loot is confiscated by a corrupt Marine, she learns that Arlong has been bribing the Navy into ignoring his crimes, and she begs Luffy for help in her despair.
-Luffy and the others successfully defeat Arlong, freeing the village as a result.
-Nami rejoins the crew as they sail off to the Grand Line to pursue their dreams.
+When Nami's loot is confiscated by a corrupt Marine, she learns that Arlong has been bribing the Navy into ignoring his crimes, and she turns to Luffy in her despair.
+When the crew defeats Arlong, Nami officially joins the crew, and they enter the Grand Line.